-User-driven innovation.
+- Open innovation 2.0.
+In this case, the focus is on the adoption of the open science and innovation principles to healthcare, allowing, for example, the development of open platforms for social innovation and for the involvement of patients in the innovation process (Patient Innovation). - User-driven innovation.
 This trend has to do with the growing tendency also in health-related innovation to tailor new products and services to users' needs, recognising then a proactive role in the innovation process.
 These trends, already very fast because of the globalisation and other driving transformational forces, are now further accelerating because of the COVID-19 pandemic.
 They also require better integration of organisational, clinical, societal, and ethical considerations into the research process as well as into the design and development of medical innovations.
 2.3.
 Territorial level Health systems face persisting challenges also at territorial level.
 They include, for instance: - Providing equal access to care to the population living in remote regions - Ensuring timely access to health services, - Achieving greater care coordination for people with chronic diseases.
 The "glocal" dimension of recent health crises (as the surge of COVID-19 pandemic) amplified these challenges and highlighted the priority need to achieve "better health for all" at the territorial level.
 The territorial level plays a pivotal role also for what concerns health research and innovation.
-Based on an innovation system approach, healthcare innovation can be understood as "driven by localized and endogenous interactions across various units and organisations, coordinating mechanisms (i.e., the institutional milieu), and growing interdependencies across different domains (i.e. scientific research, regulation, delivery of patient care and the market process)4".
+Based on an innovation system approach, healthcare innovation can be understood as "driven by localized and endogenous interactions across various units and organisations, coordinating mechanisms (i.e., the institutional milieu), and growing interdependencies across different domains (i.e., scientific research, regulation, delivery of patient care and the market process)9".
 It is to highlight that the increasing involvement of stakeholders in both healthcare provision and innovation may entail complex social negotiation processes, due to conflicting interests and views, with significant differences in the balance of power of the different stakeholder groups.
-This is also the reason why healthcare innovations "rarely achieve widespread uptake even when there is robust evidence of their benefits (and especially when such evidence is absent or contested)5".
-4 Consoli, D., & Mina, A. (2009).
+This is also the reason why healthcare innovations "rarely achieve widespread uptake even when there is robust evidence of their benefits (and especially when such evidence is absent or contested) 10".
+10 See; Greenhalgh, T., & Papoutsi, C. (2019).
+Spreading and scaling up innovation and improvement.
+BMJ (Online), 365. https://doi.org/10.1136/bmj.l2068 9 See: Consoli, D., & Mina, A. (2009).
 An evolutionary perspective on health innovation systems.
 Journal of Evolutionary Economics, 19(2), 297-319.
-5 Greenhalgh, T., & Papoutsi, C. (2019).
-Spreading and scaling up innovation and improvement.
-BMJ (Online), 365. https://doi.org/10.1136/bmj.l2068